-The DMG in the CSE of the MN has the same functionality as the DMG in the CSE of the ASN.
-The DMG in the MN or ASN can be used to manage devices in the M2M Area Network.
+The DMG in the MNs or ASNs can be used to manage devices in the M2M Area Network.
 In this case, the DMG is deployed with proxy functionality that interacts with the Proxy Management Client using the mp interface.
 The mp interface is technology dependent and is outside the scope of the present document.

 The Management Server and Management Client can be implemented as an entity external to the Node or they can be implemented as an entity embedded within the Node (figure 6.2.4.1.1-1).
 The Management Server and the Management Client are located on the boundary of the Node to indicate this situation as well as to depict that an IN can utilize multiple Management Servers from various M2M and Network Service Providers.